MenyePy/odin-recipes/README.md

 # odin-recipes
-Making a recipes website for the odin project.
+Making a recipes website for the Odin project html class.